 - Mr May generously undertook to provide frames for the windows and the club agreed to supply the necessary addition of material to screen the windows to prepare for the “blackout”.
 Mr Claydon undertook the supervision of this.

 Treasurers Report shows balance of £6 19s 6d. £4. to be spent on fellow parishioners serving in H M Forces.
 A parcel of cigarettes to be sent to each serving man and any surplus to be handed to Knapton Working Party for the troops.

 This was carried unanimously.

 A week later it was proposed that a money order be sent to the 13 men of the Parish serving in H M Forces which was carried out.
 This cost, with postage, totalled £3 2s 0d leaving 18s 0d. to be handed to the Knapton Working Party.

 - 6d. per week for adults

 - 3d. per week for 14-16 year olds

 Mr May and others had visited Miss Robinson (the owner of Knapton House) in regards to a loan of her Billiard Room.
 She was very pleased to be able to help the Men’s Club and gave her permission.

-Miss Robinson told the Committee that if the Men’s Club chose to work and build a place of their own, she would present them with her billiard table.
-This offer was gratefully accepted.
-(NB The billiard room was where the dwelling Camelot is now).
+In March 1949 Miss Robinson told the Committee that if the Men’s Club chose to work and build a place of their own, she would present them with her billiard table.
+This offer was gratefully accepted. (note: the billiard room was where the dwelling Camelot is today).

-Miss Robinson also offered the grounds of Knapton House to hold fetes to raise money for the new building to house the billiard table and for club funds.
+Miss Robinson also offered the grounds of Knapton House to hold fêtes and a whist drive and barn dances were also held in Mr May’s barn at Church Farm to raise money for the new club building to house the billiard table.